Language interpretation: Sign language

 In Israel, Naama Weiss, a board member of Malach, the Organization of the Israeli Sign Language Interpreters, advertised a video which she produced.
 It was her paraphrase of the video So-Low, and showed her viewpoint upon the Israeli Sign Language interpreters' jobs.
 A study which was made in Finland found that, in comparison to the foreign language teachers and non-linguistic experts, a high cooperativeness was found to be more characteristic to simultaneous and consecutive interpreters, and Weiss showed it in her video, although she claimed to be comic.

-One cost-effective method of providing sign-language interpretation services are computer-animated sign language avatars, such as SiMAX.
-The World Federation of the Deaf supports the use of avatars "for pre-recorded static customer information, for example, in hotels or train stations", and not to replace human interpreters.
+The World Federation of the Deaf asserts that computer-generated signing avatars "do not surpass the natural quality and skill provided by appropriately trained and qualified interpreters," and approves their application only "for pre-recorded static customer information, for example, in hotels or train stations".
+The WFD statement concedes to such a project only if "deaf people have been involved in advising," and it does not intend to replace human interpreters.
+Quality and naturalness of movements are closely critiqued by sign-fluent viewers, particularly those who began signing at a younger age.

 Media

 By its very nature, media interpreting has to be conducted in the simultaneous mode.
 It is provided particularly for live television coverages such as press conferences, live or taped interviews with political figures, musicians, artists, sportsmen or people from the business circle.
 In this type of interpreting, the interpreter has to sit in a sound-proof booth where ideally he/she can see the speakers on a monitor and the set.
 All equipment should be checked before recording begins.
 In particular, satellite connections have to be double-checked to ensure that the interpreter's voice is not sent back and the interpreter gets to hear only one channel at a time.
 In the case of interviews recorded outside the studio and some current affairs program, the interpreter interprets what they hear on a TV monitor.
 Background noise can be a serious problem.
 The interpreter working for the media has to sound as slick and confident as a television presenter.

 Media interpreting has gained more visibility and presence especially after the Gulf War.
 Television channels have begun to hire staff simultaneous interpreters.
 The interpreter renders the press conferences, telephone beepers, interviews and similar live coverage for the viewers.
 It is more stressful than other types of interpreting as the interpreter has to deal with a wide range of technical problems coupled with the control room's hassle and wrangling during live coverage.